bee-anca/ard-avionics/testing/calibratedQuart/README.md

 # Quarternion Demonstration Library.

-Work credit to [AUTHOR] for the base library from which we have built up off of.
+Work credit to LiquidCGS for the base library from which we have built up off of.

 The teensy 4.1 loop time is 0.107 ms with very little sensor noise using the Madgwick filter, along with quarternion calculations.